Koha-Community/kohadocs/source/cataloging.rst

 .. _adding-items-label:

-Adding Items
+Adding items
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After saving a new bibliographic record, you will be redirected to a
 blank item record so that you can attach an item to the bibliographic
 record.
-You can also click 'Add/Edit Items' from the cataloging search
+You can also click 'Add/Edit items' from the cataloging search
 results

 |image674|

 or you can add new item at any time by clicking 'New' on the
-bibliographic record and choosing 'New Item'
+bibliographic record and choosing 'New item'

 |image675|